williamdemeo/Math160-Fall2015/README.md

 Asking Questions
 ----------------
 When you don't understand something, please ask a question!
 The best time/place to do this is during lecture or recitation or office hours.

-The second best time/place to ask a question is on our [Piazza page][].
+Another great way to ask a question is by using our [Piazza page][].
+This term we will be using [Piazza][] for class discussion.
+The system is highly catered to getting you help fast and efficiently from classmates, the TA, and the professor.
+Rather than emailing questions to the teaching staff, students are encouraged to post questions on Piazza.
+If you have any problems or feedback for the Piazza developers, email [team@piazza.com](mailto:team@piazza.com).

+Find our class Piazza page at: https://piazza.com/iastate/fall2015/math160/home

 Another way to ask a question is by using the "Ask my instructor" link on WebAssign.
-This method is most convenient for the instructor and TAs because details about the problem you're having trouble with are automatically embedded in your email.  *Please note:* if you use the "Ask my instructor" button, your question may be reposted on our Piazza forum (which is public).
+This method is convenient for the teaching staff because details about the problem you're asking about are automatically embedded in your email.  *Please note:* if you use the "Ask my instructor" button, your question may be reposted on our [Piazza][] forum (which is public).
 If you're uncomfortable with this, please say so in your message.

 Email Policy